 Can dogs eat bread?

 You should never feed your dog raw dough, as the yeast can cause digestive issues including bloat and their intestines to become blocked.
+Baked white and brown bread can be given to dogs, but only as a small occasional treat.

 Can dogs eat rice?